North Korea is making what could be its largest, most advanced warship ever, new satellite photos show

 It’s done that despite United Nations sanctions that have puts strict limits on its access to the materials and technology to develop those weapons.

-But the closer ties with Russia since the beginning of the Ukraine war could be helping North Korea overcome that sanctions, analysts say.
+But the closer ties with Russia since the beginning of the Ukraine war could be helping North Korea overcome the UN sanctions, analysts say.

 Kim Duk-ki, a retired South Korean admiral, said he thinks Moscow may be providing the technology for the frigate’s missile systems.